Reflecting Hope, Not Fear

 Believe it or not, this is my plug for continued involvement with your child’s formal Jewish education in before, during religious school and beyond.
 In a more recent conversation with Maya, she shared that despite the resistance to the educational process and ambiguity around its relevance at the time, “I would be completely disconnected to my Jewish identity without it and would be unable to connect to other Jewish people, like Leora, on any level.”

-Wed, February 5 2025
+Wed, June 18 2025

-The midot of the month of January are empathy (rachamim) and antipathy.
+The midot of the month of May are Exuberance (zerizut) and Reluctance.

 Useful Links